FAQ: Croup in Infants and Older Babies

 How Can You Treat Croup at Home?

-Since croup is caused by a virus, there is no specific at-home treatment for it.
-It can’t be treated with antibiotics, which are used to treat bacterial infections but are not effective for viral infections.
+Since croup is caused by a virus, there's no specific at-home treatment for it.
+It can’t be treated with antibiotics, which are used to treat bacterial infections but aren't effective for viral infections.

-Experts also recommend avoiding over-the-counter medicines like cough syrup, as these will not work and may be unsafe.
+Experts also recommend avoiding over-the-counter medicines like cough syrup, as these won't work and may be unsafe.

 In the past, parents may have followed the advice to bring their child into a steamy bathroom or to take them outside for moist night air.
 Though some parents find this to be helpful, there is no actual evidence that this is effective in treating croup.